 All absences are either "excused" or "unexcused".
-15 consecutive days absent will result in the student no longer being actively enrolled in the Area Learning Center.
-A district meeting will be required to re-enroll.
-A designated staff or the school principal has discretion to determine whether an absence is excused or unexcused.
-All students are expected to complete coursework missed due to absence.
+15 consecutive days of absence will result in the student no longer being actively enrolled in the Area Learning Center.
+A meeting with the student, guardian, district representative, and ALC staff will be required to re-enroll.
+A designated staff, or the school principal, has discretion to determine whether an absence is excused or unexcused.
+Students are expected to complete coursework missed due to absence.

+Excused Absences

-Excused Absences: In order for an absence to qualify as "excused" it must fit into one or more of the following categories and be approved by designated staff:
+In order for an absence to qualify as "excused" it must fit into one or more of the following categories and be approved by designated staff:

-- 1. Illness/injury: any absence due to a student's legitimate illness or injury is excused.
-The designated staff has the sole discretion to require a doctor's note verifying the need for the absence before designating any absence as excused due to illness/injury. - 2.
-School Sponsored Activities: For purposes of the attendance policy, school sponsored activities are activities approved and sponsored by the school district including activities such as but not limited to field trips, service learning projects, or extra curricular activities.
-Student participation in
+1. Illness/injury: any absence due to a student's legitimate illness or injury is excused.
+The designated staff has the sole discretion to require a doctor's note verifying the need for the absence before designating any absence as excused due to illness/injury.

-- these types of activities is a privilege, not a right.
+- 2. School Sponsored Activities: For purposes of the attendance policy, school sponsored activities are activities approved and sponsored by the school district including activities such as, but not limited to, field trips, service learning projects, or extra curricular activities.
+Student participation in these types of activities is a privilege, not a right.
 It is the responsibility of the student to check with his or her teachers regarding assigned work and completing it according to expectations. - 3.
 Family Emergencies: For purposes of the attendance policy, family emergencies include serious, unavoidable events that require the student's absence from school.
 Examples of family emergencies include funerals for family members and visiting immediate family members (such as parents, grandparents, siblings) in the hospital. - 4.
-Family Trips: Absences due to family trips may be excused if the student and parent meet all of the following requirements; - a. requests for absences due to family trips must be made at least 3 school days before the trip is to begin.
-The request must be signed by the student's parent/guardian, and include a brief description of the purpose of the trip (ie hunting trip, family vacation...) - b.
+Family Trips: Absences due to family trips may be excused if the student and parent meet all of the following requirements; - a.
+Requests for absences due to family trips must be made at least 3 school days before the trip is to begin.
+The request must be signed by the student's parent/guardian, and include a brief description of the purpose of the trip (i.e. hunting trip, family vacation...) - b.
 The student must be passing all classes at the time of the request. - c.
-Failure to meet one or more of these requirements will result in the absence for a family trip being classified as "unexcused". - d.
-Students may be entitled up to a total of 10 excused absences for family trips each year.
-In A review of the student's current and past attendance record will assist in determining approval or denial for granting family trip as "excused" - 5.
-Dental, Medical or Court Ordered Appointments: Any absence due to a student's legitimate dental, medical, or court ordered appointment is excused; note from appointment is encouraged and will be required if truancy has been previously filed. - 6.
-Religion: Any absence due to a student's religious observance is excused; not to exceed 3 hours per week. - 7.
+Failure to meet one or more of these requirements will result in the absence for a family trip being classified as "unexcused." - d.
+Students may be entitled to a total of 10 excused absences for family trips each year.
+A review of the student's current and past attendance record will assist in determining approval or denial for granting family trip as "excused". - 5.
+Dental, Medical or Court Ordered Appointments: Any absence due to a student's legitimate dental, medical, or court ordered appointment is excused; a note from the appointment is encouraged and will be required if truancy has been previously filed. - 6.
+Religion: Any absence due to a student's religious observance is excused. (not to exceed 3 hours per week unless prior approval has been granted by the principal). - 7.
 Other Absences: Any absence not covered in categories 1-6 will be determined by the building principal as either excused or unexcused.